Here's What You Need To Know Before Getting Into Birding

 While a major draw of birding is that it can happen in some of nature's most peaceful pockets, the experience of fostering an outdoor hobby is not the same for everyone.
 Just a few weeks ago, when Amy Cooper made a now infamous call to the police in which she falsely claimed that a Black man, Chris Cooper, was threatening her in a wooded area of Central Park, it became clear that racism is everywhere, rearing its ugly head in all sorts of beautiful places.
 This means that the most essential thing any newcomer must carry with them into the world of birding is an awareness that joining this community comes with the responsibility of making it a safe space for all participants, especially Black birdwatchers.

-In response to the mistreatment Chris Cooper experienced while birding, Jean helped organize #BlackBirdersWeek, a social initiative that took place last week to bring greater visibility, awareness, and acceptance to Black people in nature.
+In response to the mistreatment Chris Cooper experienced while birding, Alford helped organize #BlackBirdersWeek, a social initiative that took place last week to bring greater visibility, awareness, and acceptance to Black people in nature.
 It involved a series of virtual events exposing viewers not only to the talent within this community, but to the immediate need for more diversity and inclusion.
 During one of the cyber panels, Cooper himself spoke to the necessity of addressing these issues in birding after his recent racially charged encounter went viral: "There are so many places where I think [Black birders] are vulnerable and perhaps feel unwelcome.
 I know there are whole swathes of the country where I am hesitant to go birding, where I won't go birding," he said.

 Advertisement